Peergos/Peergos/README.md

  - Apps are written in HTML5

 3.0 Nodes
- - There is a pki node which ensures unique usernames using a strucutre similar to certificate transparency.
+ - There is a pki node which ensures unique usernames using a structure similar to certificate transparency.
 This data is mirrored on every peergos server.
 Eventually we might put this small amount of data in a blockchain for full decentralization.
  - A new node contacts any public Peergos server to join the network

 4.0 Trust